 We use long-term equity-based compensation to incentivize and retain our executive officers by linking their awards to our long-term financial performance.
-We believe that these long-term incentives motivate our named executive officers to grow revenues and earnings, enhance stockholder value and align their interests with those of our stockholders.
+We believe that these long-term incentives motivate our executive officers to grow revenues and earnings, enhance stockholder value and align their interests with those of our stockholders.
 We typically award long-term equity-based compensation with restricted stock units that vest over time so long as the executive remains employed with the Company.

-Historically, upon commencement of employment, our named executive officers have been granted initial equity awards with service-based vesting requirements, with 33.34% of the shares subject to the awards generally vesting one year from the vesting commencement date and the remaining shares vesting in equal quarterly installments over the following 24 months.
-In 2019, the Company initiated annual equity grant awards.
-The shares subject to annual equity awards granted by the Compensation Committee in 2019 to our named executive officers vest on a cliff basis whereby 100% vest after 36 months.
+For 2020, both new hire and annual RSU awards vest in tranches over three years with 33.36% of the shares subject to the awards generally vesting one year from the vesting commencement date and the remaining shares vesting in equal quarterly installments over the following 24 months.
 Restricted stock units provide long-term incentive compensation that has greater retention value as compared to stock options in a flat or down market while minimizing earnings dilution.